The Slack Notifications Flowchart Explained

 If you are not in DnD or if DnD was ignored by the sender, Slack checks if this message is in fact a @channel, @everyone or @here mention and if you have disabled notifications for those (for this channel).

 This is checked in the next part of the flowchart

 Notice the part about this message being part of a thread?
 Slack let's you set a global preference for notifying you of replies to threads

-However, it's interesting to that even if this setting is turned on but you have disabled notifications entirely for the channel, you won't get notified.
+However, it's interesting that even if this setting is turned on but you have disabled notifications entirely for the channel, you won't get notified.
 See this part of the Flowchart (the leftmost branch leads you to the big RED NO).

-Mobile specific notification preferences
+Mobile-specific notification preferences

-Assuming that the notification candidate has made it so far (and so have you!), Slack checks for mobile specific notification preference for this channel.
-If none has been setup, they check if you have a preference globally.
+Assuming that the notification candidate has made it so far (and so have you!), Slack checks for mobile-specific notification preference for this channel.
+If none has been set up, they check if you have a preference globally.